 Speaking of electric vehicles that are hard to come by, is the Mercedes-Benz SLS AMG Electric Drive.
-In addition to having an acronym filled name, the SLS AMG Electric scored impressive marks at a time when electric vehicles weren’t as prevalent.
+In addition to having an acronym-heavy monicker, the SLS AMG Electric scored impressive marks at a time when electric vehicles weren’t as prevalent.

-This sports car was introduced in the summer of 2013 as a limited edition, electric version of the ICE SLS AMG.
-The Electric Drive Mercedes is powered by four motors that offer 740 horsepower, and 738 lb-ft of torque.
+This sports car was introduced in the summer of 2013 as a limited edition, electric version of the combustion powered SLS AMG.
+The Electric Drive Mercedes is propelled by four motors that offer 740 horsepower, and 738 lb-ft of torque.

 Ahead of its time, this EV allowed each motor to selectively drive all 4 wheels, helping it accelerate from 0-100 km/h (62 mph) in 3.9 seconds.

 Furthermore, the Electric Drive SLS AMG housed a 400 V lithium-ion battery with 60 kWh capacity.
 This gave it an NEDC range of 250 km (160 mi).
-If you just scoffed, remember that this model was produced eight years ago.
+If you just scoffed, remember that this model was produced nearly a decade ago.